 On the upper level and raised walkways you have fantastic views over the West Heath which really are breath-taking.
 This structure gives you a glimpse into Edwardian extravaganza.
-It was built essentially for Lord Leverhulme to entertain and host garden parties which is so lavish.
-The Pergola is surrounding by a mini woodland so you really feel as though you are in the countryside as you stroll around.
+It was built essentially for Lord Leverhulme to entertain and host garden parties.
+The Pergola is surrounded by a mini woodland so you really feel as though you are in the countryside as you stroll around.
 Also close by is the Heath Extension and Hampstead Heath if you fancy more rugged walking experiences.
 Kenwood House is also worth exploring and they have a delightful eatery serving delicious cakes which you can eat on the terrace.

 Travel to Golders Hill Park

-The park address is Golders Green, London NW11 7QP.
-It’s generally open from 7.30am until dusk.
-The earliest closing time is in winter at 4.30pm.
-Check online for full information www.cityoflondon.gov.uk/things-to-do/green-spaces/hampstead-heath/golders-hill-park.
+The address is Golders Green, London NW11 7QP.
+It’s generally open from 7.30 am until dusk.
+The earliest closing time is in winter at 4.30 pm.
+Check online for full information about Golders Hill Park.
 The nearest underground station is Golders Green which is served by the Northern line.
 Golders Green has plenty of restaurants if you want to eat somewhere other than the park.
 Happy exploring my lovelies.